Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/organization-and-management.md

 - Optimize organizational design for maximum agility
 - Implement industry-leading talent management
 - Develop innovative approaches to engagement and retention
-- Establish SkyMirror as an employer of choice globally
+- Establish Skymirror as an employer of choice globally
 - Create sustainable leadership pipeline for long-term growth

-This comprehensive organization and management plan provides the framework for building and developing the team that will execute SkyMirror's ambitious vision, ensuring the right capabilities, leadership, and culture to drive sustainable success.
+This comprehensive organization and management plan provides the framework for building and developing the team that will execute Skymirror's ambitious vision, ensuring the right capabilities, leadership, and culture to drive sustainable success.